Dog Training and Dog Care advice from UK Professionals

 The Bloodhound’s distinctive feature is its mournful expression.

-Bloodhound K9 Obedience Dog Breed Summary:
+Bloodhound Dog Breed Summary:

 This dog is a gentle giant that is kind, patient and lovable.